SSWConsulting/SSW.Rules.Content/rules/label-your-assets/rule.md

     url: https://ssw.com.au/people/kiki
 created: 2021-10-14T22:48:34.119Z
 guid: e8684026-a7b7-4404-a513-9b8b39c55791

 ---

-Most companies have physical assets and it's crucial to keep track of those assets - are they in a particular location?
+Most companies have physical assets and it is crucial to keep track of those assets: Are they in a particular location?
 Who are the assets with?
 Are they assigned somewhere else?

 <!--endintro-->